-Now, his fundamental difference in structure as compared to a brushed DC motor provides certain advantages to BLDC motors and also makes them a bit tricky to operate.
-In this article, we’re going to take a look at these motors and find out all about them.
+Now, his fundamental difference in structure compared to a brushed DC motor provides certain advantages to BLDC motors and makes them a bit tricky to operate.
+In this article, we’re going to look at these motors and learn all about them.

 Also read: NodeMCU vs Arduino vs Raspberry Pi